pachipalapooja16/Diabetic-Retinopathy-Detection-Using-Hybrid-Xception-BiLSTM/README.md

 ## Data Preprocessing

-The preprocessing stage prepared the retinal fundus images for deep learning model training.
+The preprocessing stage prepared the retinal fundus images for model training.

 The main preprocessing steps included:

 * Loading retinal image paths and labels
-* Removing underrepresented class samples
+* Removing the highly underrepresented class
-* Relabelling diabetic retinopathy classes
+* Relabelling diabetic retinopathy severity classes
-* Resizing images to match Xception input size
+* Resizing images to match the Xception input size
 * Normalizing image pixel values
 * Splitting the dataset into training and validation sets
-* Applying data augmentation to improve generalization
+* Applying image augmentation to improve generalization

 ---

+## Class Imbalance Handling

+Medical image datasets often suffer from class imbalance, where some disease severity classes have fewer images than others.
+In this project, the underrepresented class was removed to improve model stability.

+The remaining diabetic retinopathy grades were relabelled into four classes.
+This helped create a more stable training setup while still allowing the model to classify multiple diabetic retinopathy severity levels.

+---

 ## Data Augmentation

-Data augmentation was used to reduce overfitting and improve model robustness.
-Since the dataset size was limited, augmentation helped generate variations of retinal images during training.
+Data augmentation was applied to reduce overfitting and improve model robustness.
+Since the dataset size was limited, augmentation helped generate image variations during training.

 The augmentation techniques included: